MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 Managing USB-C ports with their support for DisplayPort and USB Power Delivery provides more options beyond disabling all functionality.
 For example, you can prevent data connectivity to stop users from copying data from USB storage but retain the ability to extend displays and charge the device via a USB-C dock.

-Beginning with Surface Pro 8, Surface Laptop Studio, and Surface Go 3, both of these options are now available via the SEMM PowerShell scripts.
+Beginning with Surface Pro 8, Surface Laptop Studio, and Surface Go 3, these options are now available via the SEMM PowerShell scripts.

 ## Target behaviors